-02 Nov My Favorite Non-Fiction Writers and Their Books
+02 Nov 11 Favorite Non-Fiction Writers and Their Books

-These non-fiction writers and their books are worth checking out and adding to your library!
+These eleven non-fiction writers and their books are worth checking out and adding to your library!

 - Isabel Wilkerson.
 Wilkerson’s masterful The Warmth of Other Suns depicts the lives of a handful of African-Americans who were among the millions that migrated from the Jim Crow South to the Northeast, Midwest, and California in search of a better life.